open-risk/leontief/README.md

 # Leontief

-Leontief is a C++ package to work with economic Input-Output models
+Leontief is a C++ toolkit to work with economic Input-Output models.

 ## Overall Functionality Objectives

+The overall design principle behind Leontief is to strike a balance between usability and performance when working with and/or developing algorithms and tools related to economic input-output systems.
+A key such design decision is to use a user-friendly C++ library for vector, matrix, tensor manipulations that offers a higher-level API similar e.g., to that of Matlab.

 Leontief helps with a number of typical tasks in Input-Output modeling:

-* Pre-processing Input-Output tables using command line tools
+* Pre-processing Input-Output tables using command line tools.
-* Ingesting IO matrices into a C++ environment for further calculations
+* Ingesting IO matrices into a C++ environment for further calculations.
-* Solving typical IO problems using the existing library.
+* Solving typical IO problems using a library of tested algorithms.
-* Investing ad-hoc questions by writing new code using the very usable and performant Eigen C++ linear algebra library
+* Investigating ad-hoc research questions by writing new high-level code in the form scripts.

 ## Installation / Workflow

-* Clone the repository into your work environment (e.g., a leontief directory).
+* Clone the repository into your own work environment (e.g., a leontief directory).
 * The command line scripts included in the leontief/scripts directory should be working immediately on a standard linux distribution.

 ### Dependencies

 Leontief is a C++ library.
-To augment or rebuild it from source you will need a working C++ toolchain.
-Conan is recommended as a means to pull in dependencies.
+To augment or rebuild it from source you will need to have a working C++ toolchain.
+Conan is recommended as a means to pull in dependencies but is not absolutely required.
 The current dependency list includes:

 * eigen
 * poco
 * catch2

+For compiling the C++ code, Leontief uses cmake.

+### Testing

-For compiling the C++ code, Leontief uses cmake and conan.
-There is a suit of tests that helps verify that everything is installed and running properly.
+There is a suit of catch2 based tests that help verify that everything is installed and running properly.

 ### Conan Installation